haltu/muuri/README.md

 **Created and maintained by [Niklas Rämö](https://github.com/niklasramo).**

 * This project owes much to David DeSandro's [Masonry](http://masonry.desandro.com/), [Packery](http://packery.metafizzy.co/) and [Isotope](https://isotope.metafizzy.co/) libraries.
 You should go ahead and check them out right now if you haven't yet.
 Thanks Dave!
-* Jukka Jylänki's research [A Thousand Ways to Pack the Bin](http://clb.demon.fi/files/RectangleBinPack.pdf) came in handy when building Muuri's layout algorithms.
+* Jukka Jylänki's survey "A Thousand Ways to Pack the Bin - A Practical Approach to Two-Dimensional Rectangle Bin Packing" came in handy when building Muuri's layout algorithms.
+Check out the survey's source code here: https://github.com/juj/RectangleBinPack.
 Thanks Jukka!
 * Big thanks to the people behind [Web Animations polyfill](https://github.com/web-animations/web-animations-js), Muuri would be much less cool without smooth animations.
 * [Haltu Oy](http://www.haltu.fi/) was responsible for initiating this project in the first place and funded the initial development.
 Thanks Haltu!